-Household Member Bedroom Eligibility Couple/single person 1 bedroom Single adult (age 18+) 1 bedroom Person with confirmed medical need for own bedroom 1 bedroom 1 child or 2 children of the same sex until one is 18 years old.
-1 bedroom 1 child or 2 children of different sexes, until the eldest is 10 years old 1 bedroom The needs of transgender household members to have their own room will be included.
+Household Member Bedroom Eligibility

+Couple/single person 1 bedroom

+Single adult (age 18+) 1 bedroom

+Person with confirmed medical need for own bedroom 1 bedroom

+1 child or 2 children of the same sex until one is 18 years old.
 1 bedroom

+1 child or 2 children of different sexes, until the eldest is 10 years 1 bedroom

+old

+The needs of transgender household members to have their own 1 bedroom

+room will be included.

-17.30 Under-occupation
+15.55 Under-occupation

-If you are a tenant of a partner Housing Association, and live in Melton Borough, and your present home is too big for the needs of you and your household by one bedroom, and you wish to move to smaller accommodation, you will be placed in Band 2.
+If you are a tenant of a partner Housing Association, and live in Melton Borough, and your present home is too big for the needs of you and your household by one bedroom, and you wish to move to smaller accommodation, you will be placed in High Band.
 The property you bid for must have 1 bedroom less than your current home.

-17.31 High medical priority
+15.56 High medical

-If you or a member of your household has a serious medical condition, illness or disability which is made worse by your current accommodation, and as a result of this condition a move is essential as it is not reasonable to continue to occupy your current accommodation on a long term basis, and it cannot be adapted in a reasonable timeframe you will be placed in Band 2.
-The supporting evidence required would be a report from an Occupational Therapist, or Social Care report.
+If you or a member of your household has a serious medical condition, illness or disability which is made worse by your current accommodation, and as a result of this condition a move is essential as it is not reasonable to continue to occupy your current accommodation on a long term basis, and it cannot be adapted in a reasonable timeframe you will be placed in High Band.
+The supporting evidence required would be a report from a certified Occupational Therapist a Social Care report or other documentation from a housing organisation who is able to comment on property suitability.

-17.32 Foster Carers
+15.57 Foster Carers

-If you have been approved as a foster carer and need an additional bedroom to commence a placement (when confirmed in writing by the Social Care or Foster Agency) you will be placed in Band 2.
+If you have been approved as a foster carer and need an additional bedroom to commence a placement (when confirmed in writing by the Social Care or Foster Agency) you will be placed in High Band.

-17.33 Care Leavers
+15.58 Care Leavers